Parameswara of Malacca: Foreign relations with Ming China

 Map of 15th century Malacca and its contemporaries.

-The relation with Ming China started in the early 15th century when Parameswara embarked on several voyages to visit the Yongle Emperor.
+The relation with Ming China started in the early 15th century when Parameswara embarked on several voyages to visit the Yongle Emperor (1402–1424).
 In 1403, the first official Chinese trade envoy led by Admiral Yin Qing arrived in Malacca.
 Later, Parameśwara was escorted by Zheng He and other envoys in his successful visits.
 Malacca's relationships with Ming granted protection to Malacca against attacks from Siam and Majapahit and Malacca officially submitted as a protectorate of Ming China.
-This encouraged the development of Malacca into a major trade settlement on the trade route between China and India, Middle East, Africa and Europe.
+This encouraged the development of Malacca into a major trade settlement on the trade route between China and South Asia, West Asia, Africa and Europe.

-In 1411, Parameswara and his wife together with 540 officials from Malacca went to China to pay homage to the Yongle Emperor (r.
-1402–1424).
+In 1411, Parameswara and his wife together with 540 officials from Malacca went to China to pay homage to the Yongle Emperor.
 Upon arriving, a grand welcoming ceremony was held with sacrification of animals.
 The historical meeting between Parameswara and the Yongle Emperor was recorded accurately in the Ming chronicle:

 You, king (refer to Parameswara), travelled tens of thousands of li across the ocean to the capital, confidently and without anxiety, as your loyalty and sincerity assured you of the protection of the spirits.
 I (the Yongle Emperor) have been glad to meet with you, king, and feel that you should stay.
 However, your people are longing for you and it is appropriate that you return to soothe them.
 The weather is getting colder and the winds are suited for sailing South.
 It is the right time.
 You should eat well on your journey and look after yourself, so as to reflect my feelings of concern for you.
 Now I am conferring upon you, king, a gold and jade belt, ceremonial insignia, two "saddled horses", 100 liang of gold, 500 liang of silver, 400,000 guan of paper money, 2,600 guan of copper cash, 300 bolts of embroidered fine silks and silk gauzes, 1,000 bolts of thin silks ...

 Tributes that Malacca paid to Ming included: agate, carnelian, pearl, hawksbill, coral, crane beak, golden female crane beak, suit, white cloth, Western fabric, Sa-ha-la, rhino horn, ivory, black bear, black ape, white muntjac, turkey, parrot, pian-nao, rosebush dew, su-he oil, gardenia flower, wu-ye-ni, aromatic wood, incense sticks, gold silver incense sticks.